 Inventories essentially comprise developed and undeveloped land that is held for resale, as well as finished goods in the form of apartments that have not yet been sold.
-Land held for resale is recognised in the balance sheet at the lower value of either the acquisition costs or the net sale value.
-Finished goods are recognised in the balance sheet at the lower value of either the acquisition/manufacturing costs or the net sale value.
+With the exception of undeveloped land, inventories are recognised in the balance sheet at the lower value of acquisition/manufacturing costs and net realisable value.
+Undeveloped land is recognised at the lower value of either acquisition costs or net realisable value.